marc0janssen/restic-backup-helper-macos/README.md

 ### Install 'Restic Backup Helper MacOS'

 Step 1.
 Download this package to your download directory on your Mac\
 Step 2.
+Unzip the package
+Step 3.
+Edit nl.mjanssen.restic_backup_remote.plist and nl.mjanssen.restic_check_remote.plist to match your HOME directory Step 4.
 Run the 'install.sh' script\
-step 3.
+step 5.
 Fill out the 4 questions asked from the script\
-step 4. **All Systems Are Go Go GO**
+step 6. **All Systems Are Go Go GO**

 ## Acknowledgements